NeoGeographyToolkit/StereoPipeline/docs/examples/kaguya.rst

 Then crop a region with ``gdal_translate`` that has no missing data.

-Mapproject (:numref:`mapproject`) the left and right images with the corresponding ``.json`` camera files, while using the adjustments in ``ba/run``.
+Mapproject (:numref:`mapproject`) onto this DEM the left and right images with the corresponding ``.json`` camera files, while using the adjustments in ``ba/run``.
 Overlay the resulting georeferenced images in ``stereo_gui``.
 This is a very important sanity check to ensure that the cameras are registered correctly.

 Run SfS as::